Stop! Your Lease Extension in St James Could Be FREE

 A St James leasehold property depreciates with the years remaining on the lease.

-Leasehold residencies in St James with in excess of one hundred years outstanding on the lease are often regarded as a ‘virtual freehold’.
+Leasehold residencies in St James with over 100 years left on the lease are sometimes referred to as ‘virtual freehold’.
 This is where the lease value the same as a freehold interest in your home.
-In such circumstances there is often little upside in purchasing the freehold unless savings on ground rent and maintenance charges warrant it.
+In such circumstances there is often little upside in buying the reversionary interest unless savings on ground rent and maintenance charges warrant it.

 Lender Requirement